 Springback Compensation Methods

 Knowing how to overcome the springback effect is less about prevention and more about preparation.
-There's no true solution to the quandary of how to reduce springback in bending.
+There's no true solution to the problem of how to reduce springback in bending.
 Instead, by overforming, a designer can usually compensate for the inevitable.

-The main predictors of springback in your metal are yield point (the point at which a metal will stop reverting to its original shape) and elastic modulus (the change in stress with an applied strain).
+The main predictors of springback in metal forming are yield point (the point at which a metal will stop reverting to its original shape) and elastic modulus (the change in stress with an applied strain).

 Use the following as a bending springback calculator of sorts.
 They assume there is a 1:1 relationship between the metal’s thickness and the inside radius: